sourcegraph/about/blogposts/2021/tackling-the-long-tail.md

 during indexing.
 On
 startup, [Zoekt loads those trigrams into memory](https://sourcegraph.com/github.com/sourcegraph/zoekt@6a4adda/-/blob/read.go?L210)
 .
 Trigrams for content and file names make up more than 70% of the heap of Zoekt’s web server.
-The more trigrams a shard has, the more costly is its in-memory representation.
+The more trigrams a shard has, the more costly its in-memory representation is.

 The two charts below show the number of trigrams in a shard vs. the shard's size.
 Plot A shows that most shards have less than 500k trigrams.
 Plot B shows a